theiskaa/theiskaa.com/README.md

 ## Web
 Written in Rust and uses [Yew](https://yew.rs) framework.
 Implements [yew_router](https://yew.rs/docs/next/concepts/router) for routing, [stylist](https://crates.io/crates/stylist) for styling, and custom request service wrapper(dio) to [reqwest](https://crates.io/crates/reqwest) for HTTP requesting.

+## Admin
+Written in Dart and uses [Flutter](https://flutter.dev).
+Uses custom first-party API for making changes.
+Has two segments: Info and Posts, where Info is single page editable page, and posts is list page for all published blog posts, where you can remove, edit and create new posts.

 ---